Kelly Craft: US Ambassador to Canada

 On June 15, 2017, Craft was nominated by President Donald Trump to become the US ambassador to Canada, with the support of Senator Mitch McConnell.
 She was confirmed by the United States Senate by unanimous voice vote on August 3, and assumed office on October 23.

 Craft became the 31st United States Ambassador to Canada.
 She also became the first woman to hold the job.
-In her first week as ambassador to Canada, Craft said in an interview with CBC News that when it came to climate change she appreciated all of the scientific evidence, and thought that "both sides have their own results, from their studies, and I appreciate and I respect both sides of the science."
-She played a leadership role in trade negotiations between the US and Canada, resulting in the signing of a new free trade agreement with the US, Canada, and Mexico (the U.S.-Mexico-Canada Agreement; USMCA), which replaced the North American Free Trade Agreement (NAFTA).
+In her first week as ambassador to Canada, Craft said in an interview with CBC News that when it came to climate change she appreciated all of the scientific evidence, and thought that "both sides have their own results, from their studies, and I appreciate and I respect both sides of the science".
+She played a leadership role in trade negotiations between the US and Canada, resulting in the signing of a major new free trade agreement between the US, Canada, and Mexico (the U.S.-Mexico-Canada Agreement; USMCA), which replaced the North American Free Trade Agreement (NAFTA).
 Her work in hammering out the tri-lateral agreement raised her stock with the Trump administration.
 In addition during her tenure the relationship between the countries was the subject of controversial steel tariffs, and critical comments by Trump about the Canadian prime minister.
 In June 2018, as US-Canadian relations grew testy, an envelope was mailed to her containing a suspicious white powder and a death threat.
+Canadian columnist L. Ian MacDonald wrote: "[Craft] has been diligent and warm in her representational role.
+She's perhaps one of a few members of Trump's team who is genuinely blameless in this mess."